Scrubb leads Trinity past St. Xavier

 Jay Scrubb may be the best sixth man in Kentucky, and the 6-foot-5 junior swingman said he’s just fine with that role.

-Scrubb starred in his reserve role Friday night, hitting 13 of 14 free throws and scoring a game-high 25 points to lead his Trinity High School basketball team to a 61-50 victory over rival St. Xavier at Broadbent Arena.
+Scrubb starred as a reserve Friday night, hitting 13 of 14 free throws and scoring a game-high 25 points to lead the Trinity High School basketball team to a 61-50 victory over rival St. Xavier at Broadbent Arena.

-Scrubb, a transfer from Central who sat out last season, hasn’t started a game for the Shamrocks this season but is their top scorer at 16.3 points per outing.
+Scrubb, a transfer from Central who sat out last year, hasn’t started a game for the Shamrocks this season but is their top scorer at 16.3 points per outing.

 “It doesn’t really matter to me,” Scrubb said.
 “Whenever I get in the game, I do whatever I have to do for my team.”